Please NOTE the content of the following Presentations

 and Peter D. Steinberg

-Climate-mediated diseases affecting habitat-forming seaweeds: Complex environmental effects
+Climate-mediated diseases affecting habitat-forming seaweeds: Complex environmental effects on hosts and pathogens (S5-8214)

 (permission to post denied, contact presenter)